ISO 9004-3 1993 Guidelines in Plain English

 • Confirm that processes meet requirements.

-• Ensure that your product will
+• Ensure that product meets regulatory requirements.

 • Describe all of the characteristics that will define the quality of the product.
 They should identify characteristics (qualities) such as purity, durability, reliability, safety, suitability, disposability, longevity and so on.